Psychologist

 Social phobia involves fear of situations in which the person feels they may be closely watched and judged by others.

-Definition of Social Phobia
+Understanding Social Phobia

 For a general introduction to fear, anxiety, and phobias see the Fears and phobia and Phobia sections of this website.
 You will learn about fear, the difference between fear and anxiety, what is a phobia, what causes phobias, the types of phobias, the most common symptoms of phobia, how a phobia is diagnosed, a comprehensive listing of all phobias, and information on phobia treatment.

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), social phobia is a persistent fear of one or more situations in which the person is exposed to possible scrutiny by others and fears that he or she may do something or act in a way that will be humiliating or embarrassing.
+Social phobia is a persistent fear of one or more situations in which the person is exposed to possible scrutiny by others and fears that he or she may do something or act in a way that will be humiliating or embarrassing.

 Social phobia involves overwhelming anxiety and excessive self-consciousness in everyday social situations.
 It is both a persistent and irrational fear of situations in which the person feels they may be closely watched and judged by others, as in public speaking, eating, or using public facilities.
 Feared activities may include most any type of social interaction, especially small groups, dating, parties, talking to strangers, restaurants, etc. Physical symptoms include "mind going blank", fast heartbeat, blushing, and stomach ache.